jklafka/language-modeling/README.md

 `python3 -m pip install https://github.com/kpu/kenlm/archive/master.zip`

-to install the python3 API for KenLM.
+to install the Python3 API for KenLM.
+Follow the instructions on (https://kheafield.com/code/kenlm/) to download and install kenlm into the home directory for this project.
+The scripts handle using the Python and C++ modules, so you don't have to worry about anything besides installation.

 More information on the installation and usage for KenLM in Python can be found at (https://github.com/kpu/kenlm) and KenLM in general at (https://kheafield.com/code/kenlm/).

 ## Usage